 What is an News Feed?

 The hub of everyone’s posts.
 For Facebook, the news feed is made up of friend’s posts.
 On Twitter, it is known as Timeline as is made up of tweets of those you follow.
-The news feed is constantly refreshed with the latest posts.
+It is constantly refreshed with the latest posts.

 A news feed is list of newly published content on a website.